timescale/docs/cloud/service-operations/vpc.md

 To use Timescale Cloud VPC peering, you need your own cloud VPC, where your applications and infrastructure are already running.
 This section covers how to get your VPC peering set up in Amazon Web Services (AWS).
+You can peer your VPC from any AWS region, though the Timescale Cloud VPC itself must be within one of the [Cloud-supported regions][tsc-regions].

 You need to have these permissions on your cloud provider account to set up VPC peering: